 Popular Career Options

 Those with fire safety certificates may find work as firefighters, fire education professionals or members of fire investigation teams (additional education or training may be required).
-Many times certificates are earned en route to fire science degrees, making the most popular occupation a firefighter.
+Many times certificates are earned en route to fire science degrees, with the most popular occupation being firefighter.

-Others may take positions as fire safety officers in a hospital, school or organization.
+Other certificate holders may serve as fire safety officers in a hospital, school or organization.
 They ensure that their place of employment is safe from fire risks and that fire alarms and equipment are working.

 Employment Outlook and Salary Info

-Firefighters were expected to see a 9% increase in jobs from 2010-2020, according to the U.S. Bureau of Labor Statistics (BLS).
-This increase is attributed to the growing population; however, firefighters will face keen competition for jobs.
-In May 2012, the BLS stated the mean annual wage for firefighters was $47,850.
+Firefighters were expected to see a 7% increase in jobs from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
+This increase is slower than average; however, firefighters will face keen competition for jobs.
+In May 2014, the BLS stated the mean annual wage for firefighters was $48,750.

 Certification in fire safety may be offered through the state where the person lives or private organizations.
 Certifications may include Public Fire and Life Safety Educator, Fire Safety Inspector certified or Fire Safety Manager.
 Most certifications involve taking a course, then passing an exam(s).
 Many are specific to a particular occupation or employer.